Aloe umfoloziensis Reynolds

 This species is native to South Africa (KwaZulu-Natal).

-Aloe umfoloziensis is a succulent that forms stemless or short-stemmed rosettes of green to brownish-green leaves with dull white spots irregularly scattered or sometimes arranged in a series of interrupted transverse bands.
+Aloe umfoloziensis is a succulent plant that forms stemless or short-stemmed rosettes of green to brownish-green leaves with dull white spots irregularly scattered or sometimes arranged in a series of interrupted transverse bands.
 It grows up to 12 inches (30 cm) tall.
-Leaves are fleshy, lance-shaped, up to 10 inches (25 cm) long and up to 3.6 inches (9 cm) wide, with a portion of the apex dried and twisted.
+Leaves are thick, fleshy, lance-shaped, up to 10 inches (25 cm) long and up to 3.6 inches (9 cm) wide, with a portion of the apex dried and twisted.
 The leaf margins are armed with strong deltoid, up to 0.2 inches (0.5 cm) long teeth.
 Flowers are up to 1.6 inches (4 cm) long, dull red to orange-red with pinched bases and orange lips.
 They appear on much-branched inflorescences from late winter to early spring.

 The specific epithet "umfoloziensis" derives from "Umfolozi" and the Latin suffix "ensis," meaning "pertaining to or originating in," and refers to the location in which the species was found, Umfolozi River, KwaZulu-Natal, South Africa.